Skip to content

 On 18 January 2003 the Australian Capital Territory (ACT) experienced the most destructive bushfires in its history.
 Four people died, hundreds were injured and 510 properties were destroyed.

-The fires were subject to several inquiries and a coronial inquest, which produced far-reaching recommendations to improve the ACT’s fire response.
+The fires were the subject of several inquiries and a coronial inquest, which produced far-reaching recommendations to improve the territory's fire response.

 ACT firefighter Shawn McIntyre, 15 January 2013: